 Your Private Meditation Mansion

 It could be anything and anywhere.
 Build everything around it.
-Create a habit of going there every time you start meditating.
+Create a habit of going there every time you meditate.

-It will rather be your thoughtless sanctuary.
-Your own reserve forest where you and/or anything you love roams, swims and flies.
+It will instead be your thoughtless sanctuary.
+Your own reserve forest where you and/or anything you love roams swims and flies.

-My house is made of a number of white tents.
+My house is made of several white tents.
 It has three floors, including one underground.
-Everything inside is made of polished seasoned wood.
-Floors, stairways etc. It is situated on a coral island.
-Palm and coconut trees cast shade over my meditative home.
+Everything inside is made of polished, seasoned wood.
+Floors, stairways, etc. I situate it on a coral island.
+Palm and coconut trees cast a shade over my meditative home.

-Behind my tend house, there’s a grassy field with a few trees, then a deep green jungle upon entering which you would find the big, wide lake.
+Behind my tend house, there’s a grassy field with a few trees, then a deep green jungle upon entering which you would find the big, vast lake.
 There are lilies, big freshwater fish.
-I sometimes sit under a very old, wide tree.
+I sometimes sit under an ancient, wide tree.
 I have a floating platform tied to that tree which is made of dried corn straws.
 Sometimes I use it as a boat.
 Behind the forest and lake, there’s a mountain from which waterfalls flow into this lake and some of which meet the ocean flowing right beside my tent house.

 The front side?
 It starts with the sandy beach.
-After a few yards you will find my front lawn.
+After a few yards, you will find my front lawn.
 Lots and lots of seashells and corals scattered underneath your feet.
 You don’t need safety shoes there.
-There are very few wild bushes coroneted with flowers along with the entrance.
-Some rabbits, a few sea gals, some wild birds (i’m planning to bring some Amazonian big birds there, you know, fortunately it does not cost a dime).
+There are few wild bushes coronated with flowers along with the entrance.
+Some rabbits, a few seagulls, some wild birds (I’m planning to bring some Amazonian big birds there, you know, fortunately, it does not cost a dime).

-It is never too hot or sunny there, the sun never sets as I don’t need it to set, nights never come as I visit it for a few minutes.
+It is never too hot or sunny there, the sun never sets as I don’t need it to establish, nights never come as I visit it for a few minutes.